aaratidh/Bridge_inspection_poblem/How to run these files.md

 Report generated: inspection_reports.xlsx

 ## Step 6: Open the Result

-Open the new file:
+- Open the new file:

-inspection_reports.xlsx
+"inspection_reports.xlsx"

 - Each inspection record → its own sheet
 - Text fields filled in
 - Photos automatically added in the lower photo box

+## what you will recived
 ✅ Each inspection record → its own sheet
 ✅ Text fields filled in
 ✅ Photos automatically added in the lower photo box